 Wistar’s Cancer Center scientists work to advance our understanding of tumor development and metastasis, including how cancer cells interact with the tumor microenvironment and the immune system.
 Our investigators are at the forefront of cancer immunotherapy.
 Building on new knowledge of the genetic pathways that drive proliferation and survival of cancer cells, they are developing targeted therapies that withstand resistance and prolong survival.

-Researchers at Wistar's Vaccine & Immunotherapy Center are advancing new generation, DNA-based technologies, such as DNA vaccines and DNA-encoded monoclonal antibodies (DMAbs), which give the body the instructions to respond to emerging infections, such as Zika.
+Researchers at Wistar’s Vaccine & Immunotherapy Center are advancing new generation, DNA-based technologies, such as DNA vaccines and DNA-encoded monoclonal antibodies (DMAbs), which give the body the instructions to respond to emerging infections, such as Zika.
 Our scientists are at the forefront of the COVID-19 response, applying their expertise to develop vaccines and other solutions to contain the pandemic.
-They are developing a new class of antibiotics called immuno-antibiotics that attack bacteria directly and by harnessing the immune system against infection and could represent a landmark in the fight against antimicrobial resistance.
-Our HIV research team is leading one of the world's most ambitious HIV cure initiative to date.
+Our HIV research team is leading one of the world’s most ambitious HIV cure initiative to date.
 These strategies and more have the potential to make safe and effective disease prevention available to people around the world.

 Caspar Wistar, M.D.: Physician, Anatomist, Teacher